jfields4733/Jordan/-4LotsOfGates/README.md

 # LotsOfGates
-Vivado turns all circuits into the primitives of a CLB Slice: LUTs, muxes, adders, xor gates, d flip flops.
+Vivado turns all circuits into the primitives of a CLB Slice: LUTs, muxes, carry-logic, xor gates, d flip flops.
 Understanding these is the goal of this course.
 We have covered XOR gates.
 The goal of this lab is to understand LUTs.

 The goal here is to predict [LookUpTables](https://en.wikipedia.org/wiki/Lookup_table) (LUTS) values.
 Then find their contents in Vivado and compare.